ScottFitzgerald83/sparkify/README.md

 1. Clone this repository: `git clone git@github.com:ScottFitzgerald83/sparkify.git`
 2. Navigate to the project directory: `cd sparkify`
 3. Create and activate a virtual environment (venv): `python3 -m venv venv; . venv/bin/activate`
+4. Use pip to install `psycopg2`: `pip install psycopg2`
-4. Use pip to install the requirements in your venv: `pip3 install -r requirements.txt`
+5. [Optional] If using a Jupyter notebook to explore data, use pip to install the rest of the requirements in your venv: `pip3 install -r requirements.txt`
-5. Follow the Postgres steps below
+6. Follow the Postgres steps below

 ### Postgres setup
 This project assumes there is a database named `studentdb` and a [Postgres role](https://www.postgresql.org/docs/current/sql-createrole.html) named `student`.
 Furthermore the `student` role must have the following Postgres permissions in order to create the `sparkifydb` and read the data from the json files: